JonnieSparkles/app-factory/README.md

-# Remote Agent Deployment System
+# App-Factory Agentic Deployment System

 A modular deployment pipeline that AI agents can connect to for autonomous development workflows.
 Compatible with any AI agent that can submit PRs - designed for both refining existing applications and rapidly prototyping new ones.